 5. OxyClean Versatile Stain Remover is amazing at getting out stains!
 Even stubborn ones or stains that have been sitting for way too long seem to come out with this option.
 It is actually really economical compared to the sprays that seem to go away so quickly.
 You can grab it HERE.

 6. Shout Advanced Gel is awesome if you want to pre-treat a stain or have one that needs all the help you can offer it.
-It is also gentle on fabric (though it warns about using it on Khaki).
+It is also gentle on fabric (though it warns about using it on Khaki or letting it sit on whites).
 You can order it HERE.

 A few other tips from readers I am excited to try!

 For berry and juice stains, try boiling water poured from above.
 For foundation or face make-up, try shaving cream.
 For ball point pen, try hairspray or if it it on your whites, use rubbing alcohol.
 For grease stains, try blue Dawn.

 Fels-Naptha: I used to use this on baby clothes and had forgotten about it until a reader mentioned it to me!
 It works great on tough stains, even grease.
 Just wet the stain with stain remover and water and scrub with the soap.
 Might be a little harsh on delicate items but huge love for this product.
 Grab it HERE.